sonapraneeth-a/sonapraneeth-gatsby-themes/ISSUES.md

 - @sonapraneeth/bio

-  - [ ] warn Deprecation warning - adding inferred resolver for field AuthorInfo.cover.
-In Gatsby v3, only fields with an explicit directive/extension will get a
+  - [x] warn Deprecation warning - adding inferred resolver for field AuthorInfo.cover.
+In Gatsby v3, only fields with an explicit directive/extension will get a(Fixed in []())

 - @sonapraneeth/project